-market prices for sneep a ind farming inputs, such as feed etc.

-Issue Nature of Impact Extent of No-Go

-Impact Areas

-Generation of additional Direct impacts: Local N/A

-income for affected " Additional income to support

-landowners farming

-Indirect impacts:

-" Opportunity to invest and

-expand farming operations

-and create more employment

-opportunities on the farm.
+market prices for sheep and farming inputs, such as feed etc. Issue Nature of Impact Extent of Impact No-Go Areas Generation of additional income for affected landowners Direct impacts: > Additional income to support farming Indirect impacts: > Opportunity to invest and expand farming operations and create more employment opportunities on the farm.
+Local N/A